kanitw/kanitw.github.io/src/index.md

 Kanit is a PhD Student working with [Prof. Jeffrey Heer](http://jheer.org) at the [University Washington](http://www.uw.edu) [Interactive Data Lab](http://idl.cs.washington.edu]).
 His current research focus is on interactive systems for data visualization and analysis.
-Broadly, Kanit is interested in User Interfaces, Information Visualization and Data Science.
+Broadly, Kanit is interested in User Interface System and Technology, Information Visualization and Data Science.

 Kanit was a recipient of Fulbright Scholarship and MS in [Management Science & Engineering](http://msande.stanford.edu) from Stanford University.
 He also holds a B.Eng with First Honor and Gold Medal in [Computer Engineering](http://www.cp.eng.chula.ac.th) from [Chulalongkorn University](http://www.chula.ac.th) in Thailand.